 E-bills are online student billing statements that display tuition, fees, financial aid and payments.
 E-bills are available on TUpay, Temple University’s online billing and payment system.

 You will receive an email through TUmail when your e-bill is available on TUpay.
 Temple uses TUmail for all correspondence with students.
 If you have authorized other payers in TUpay (such as your company for third-party billing) and they have listed an e-mail address in TUpay, they will also receive email notification when the e-bill is available.

 a) Via TUPay: Payment is accepted by either e-check or credit card; however, you are not required to pay online.

 E-check is a fast and secure method to electronically pay your e-bill from a checking or savings account.
 There is no convenience fee when paying by e-check.

 Credit Card: MasterCard, Discover and American Express are accepted.
 If you pay by credit card, the TUpay vendor will assess a non-refundable 2.75% convenience fee.

 b) By mailing a check and bill remittance to our P.O.
 Box listed on the remittance.

-c) In person: cash or checks are accepted at all Temple Bursar Office locations, such as Temple University Ambler.
+c) In person: cash or checks are accepted at all Temple Bursar Office locations, including Temple University Ambler.
 (Please note: there is no Bursar at Temple University Fort Washington, but the Temple University Ambler campus is just four miles away.)

 Can I mail my payment?